verzada/FhirStarter.DotNetCore/README.md

 Take a look at the project board to see what's currently being built

 Currently lacking
-* validation
+* --validation--
-* structure definitions
+* --structure definitions--
-* metadata handling
+* metadata handling - currently working on it